ligato/docs/docs/tutorials/07_vpp-connection.md

 In this tutorial, you will learn how to use the [GoVPPMux plugin][1] with your HelloWorld plugin to connect to VPP.
 You will also see how to perform synchronous, asynchronous, and multi-request calls in order to put configuration items to the VPP data plane.

 Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md).
-You will also need to install VPP, or the VPP binary file of the supported VPP version.
+You will also need to install VPP, or the VPP binary file of the supported VPP version on your local machine.

-This tutorial focuses on the functions performed between the VPP agent and the VPP data plane performed in the southbound (SB) direction.
+This tutorial focuses on the functions performed in the southbound (SB) direction between the VPP agent and the VPP data plane.
 To keep it simple, this tutorial does not use a KV data store.

 ---